ringecosystem/collaboration/grant/README.md

 # 👋Introduction

-To fund the development of projects and applications that contribute to the Darwinia ecosystem and promote overall network growth, we encourage passionate teams to build innovative cross-chain projects on [Darwinia Msgport](https://docs.darwinia.network/msgport-fa89f501ea1747e285b6169697e2ff77) and [Darwinia EVM+](https://docs.darwinia.network/evm-df814f681ec248438cb762df8aaddbd6).
+To fund the development of projects and applications that contribute to the Darwinia ecosystem and promote overall network growth, we encourage passionate teams to build innovative cross-chain projects on [Darwinia Chain](https://docs.darwinia.network/evm-df814f681ec248438cb762df8aaddbd6) and [Msgport](https://docs.msgport.xyz).

 ## Guidelines